 - Usage terms:

-- The copyright status of Ruhleben Camp magazine - Christmas edition, a magazine by Prisoners of War. is unknown.
-Please contact email@example.com with any information you have regarding this item.
+- We have been unable to locate the copyright holder for Ruhleben Camp magazine - Christmas edition, a magazine by Prisoners of War..
+Please contact firstname.lastname@example.org with any information you have regarding this item.

 - Article by: